pranavtushar/PranavTushar/README.md

 ### Hello Everyone, I'm T Pranav, currently a pre-final year student at Thapar University.
-I am passionate about Artificial Intelligence  and have experience in creating deep learning models to solve real-world problems.
+I am passionate about SpeechAI  and have experience in creating deep learning models to solve real-world problems.
 Here you will find a multitude of projects, ranging from the implementation of boosting models to implementing deep learning architectures from scratch as well as by transfer learning.👋

 - 😄 He/Him
-- 🔭 I’m currently working on Computer Vision and Natural Language Processing.
+- 🔭 I’m currently working on Speaker Diarization (ASR).
-- 👯 I'm looking for Research oppurtunities in the Computer Vision, NLP and other tasks involving machine learning to solve healthcare and agriculture sector.
+- 👯 I'm looking for research collaborations involving Speech Recognition and Speaker Verification Systems.
 - 💬 Open to have discussion in learning new technology.
 - 📫 Contact me: [@T Pranav(https://www.linkedin.com/in/pranav-tushar/)